Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 Simultaneously, you’re filling your gray water tanks faster.

-In short, a campervan with shower will have you find a fresh water fill and a dump more frequently.
+In short, a campervan with a shower will have you finding a fresh water fill and a dump more frequently.

-Personally, the convenience of showering in my van doesn’t begin to outweigh the inconvenience of having to fill and dump (which is one of my least favorite things about van life).
+Personally, I think the convenience of showering in my van doesn’t begin to outweigh the inconvenience of having to fill and dump (which is one of my least favorite things about van life).

-Van Shower Downside #4 – Additional time and cost to build
+Van Life Shower Downside #4 – Additional time and cost to build

-While limited water will be a constant obstacle to having a campervan with shower, downside #4 only applies once- during your build.
+While limited water will be a constant obstacle to having a campervan with shower, downside #4 only applies during your van build.

 In order to build a shower you’ll need: